Achar Gosht, a hot & sour Indian curry cooked in a wok to emulate a karahi, this version has Hyderabadi influences & uses lamb or mutton.

 However, it is also not really worth it, we are cooking with lamb or mutton here, shaving a few percentage points will not make this dish a diet-friendly dinner!

-The age-old question that always has a simple answer.
-The chillies that you can get and the chillies that you both like and can tolerate.
+This an age-old question that always has a simple answer.
+The chillies you can get and the ones you both like and can tolerate.

 Regular readers will know that I am a simple soul when it comes to sides for a curry recipe.